stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 02 - Principles and Feedback Cycles.md

 > Ten questions on each test will be based on these readings.
 From the perspective of the test, your emphasis in reading these papers should be in getting a sufficient understanding of the material to answer high-level questions about the paper, as well as to be able to find answers quickly for more specific questions.

+## User-Centered System Design: New Perspectives On Human-Computer Interaction

-## Norman, D. A. (1986) - User-Centered System Design: New Perspectives on Human-Computer Interaction. (pp. 32-61)
+> Norman, D. A. (1986).
+Cognitive engineering.
+In D. A. Norman & S. W. Draper (Eds.)
+User-Centered System Design: New Perspectives on Human-Computer Interaction. (pp. 32-61).
+Hillsdale, NJ: Lawrence Erlbaum Associates.

 This this section there are two goals: